rT0mmy/Event/README.md

 Event allows easy and blazing fast setup of custom scriptevents, does not require any external dependencies.
 Straightforward and beginner friendly syntax that is suitable for everyone.

-Why use Event over Maids?:
+## Why use Event over Maids?:
 Event provides both the creation of BindableEvents and automatic cleanup on removal.
 Event also allows for direct connection of RBXScriptSignal(s).

+## Changelog:

+The new wrapped events allow for easy organizaton and disposal of BindableEvents and RBXScriptSignal(s) connections.
+Check out the API [here](https://github.com/rT0mmy/event)

 <br><br><br><br>